scottfrazer/mdtoc/README.md

 - Closing hashes are optional and do not need to match opening hashes in number; they are not part of title.
 - Trailing spaces in the title are not part of title.
 (All surrounding whitespace is stripped.)
 - `mdtoc` will ignore comments prefaced with `#` that occur in Markdown code blocks (<code>\`\`\`</code>).
+- `mdtoc` does *not* check for congruency/continuity of header levels.
+If a level-3 header comes directly after a level-1 header, that is on you and will be rendered as-is.

 How did we build these rules?